cloudikeme/cncf-tools-end-to-end-project/cluster-setup/gke-cluster-setup.md

 gcloud projects create $PROJECT_ID
 ```

-After the project is created, we'll get a URL to enable the Kubernetes API.
-Copy the URL and open it in your web browser:
+After the project is created, run the following command to get a URL to enable the Kubernetes API.

 ```bash
 echo "https://console.cloud.google.com/marketplace/product/google/container.googleapis.com?project=$PROJECT_ID"
 ```

+Copy the URL and open it in your web browser.
+If you are prompted to enable billing follow the prompts.

 ### **Step 3: Enable the Kubernetes API**